-Vacancies and Concessions – in some cases, you may provide concession to motivate future residents to move in sooner in order to minimize building vacancies losses.
-This strategy is commonly utilized in economic downturn or rental housing market with high turnover rate.
+Vacancies and Concessions – in some cases, you may provide concessions to motivate future residents to move in sooner in order to minimize building vacancies losses.
+This strategy is commonly utilized in an economic downturn or rental housing market with high turnover rate.

 In our previous article on property management performance metrics, we found that an optimal vacancy rate is less than 3%, while 5% is considered acceptable.
-A higher turnover rate will possibly lead to higher vacancy rate which eventually result in higher vacancies losses.
+A higher turnover rate will possibly lead to a higher vacancy rate which eventually result in higher vacancy losses.